 Inducted into the American Quarter Horse Hall of Fame in 1990

-The stallion died in 1965 at 20.
-He was inducted into the American Quarter Horse Hall of Fame in 1990.
+Bennett died July 1994 at 88, and was inducted into the American Quarter Horse Hall of Fame in 1990.